andreyryabtsev/path_mark/readme.md

 NLinkArm arm(3, world.getStartPosition());
 arm.setState(world.getTargetPosition());

+// Can also check if an arm instance collides with a world: arm.inCollision(world);

 // To visualize the robot, the visualizer must be opened:
 // openVisualizer() opens the window for PathMark and returns a Renderer that draws to it.